 1. Offering a Visual Learning experience

 Virtual reality by default offers visually appealing content.
 If you don’t find that in your experience, then the intention is that the particular experience is not made for Visual appeal, rather a 2D experience that would have sufficed even otherwise.
-Anyhow, Virtual Reality brings a whole new set of environment to cater to your needs and requirements, and you will get a stunning visual appeal in the applications you would be using.
-This is not intrinsically made to amuse you, instead it is made so that you immerse fully in that environment, and correlate it to the real world environment, thereby replicating your actions from the real world into the virtual realm.
+Anyhow, Virtual Reality brings a whole new set of the environment to cater to your needs and requirements, and you will get a stunning visual appeal in the applications you would be using.
+This is not intrinsically made to amuse you, instead, it is made so that you immerse fully in that environment, and correlate it to the real-world environment, thereby replicating your actions from the real world into the virtual realm.
 On a separate note, it will amuse you nonetheless.

 Offering a visual learning technique implies that you are visually exploring and learning that which you are wanting to understand, probably offered in a textbook for instance.
 You can do so with an application (Need help?
 Get in touch) supported by VR tech designed for learning, and using VR kits such as the Head-mounting-displays (e.g. Oculus).
-Visual learning is highly efficient, and offers the learners with a more precise and explorable piece of information in a 3D environment, which could be for example in context to in-depth workings and functionalities of an entire plant, or intricate process flows governing the overall plant operation for instance, or even inner workings of complex equipment in different operations.
+Visual learning is highly efficient, and offers the learners with a more precise and explorable piece of information in a 3D environment, which could be for example in context to in-depth workings and functionalities of an entire plant, or intricate process flows governing the overall plant operation for instance or even inner workings of complex equipment in different operations.

-Visual learning greatly enhances the knowledge retention rates, primarily because of the ease with which the content is presented to the learners, and that too exhaustively and optimally, wherein the learner gets maximum information, in the least amount of time spent, with complete understanding of the concept.
-Audio can also be built in VR experiences, and in most cases it is, which increases the retention rates even more.
+Visual learning greatly enhances the knowledge retention rates, primarily because of the ease with which the content is presented to the learners, and that too exhaustively and optimally, wherein the learner gets maximum information, in the least amount of time spent, with a complete understanding of the concept.
+Audio can also be built-in VR experiences, and in most cases, it is, which increases the retention rates even more.
 Along with this, VR takes care of Kinaesthetic learners (wherein the learner learns more effectively through touch and physical interaction and movement) as well, and this is taken care of in most VR experiences nowadays, where the VR kits are integrated with haptic, sensors, and even other usable items for the learners during the learning process, wherein they could use those devices to enhance and interact in the VR world more effectively.

 2. Promoting Learn-by-doing methodology

-Learn-by-doing methodology is well-known but greatly compromised by the education industry at large.
+The learn-by-doing methodology is well-known but greatly compromised by the education industry at large.
 It is only by doing that we get to unravel the instructions and complicated procedures, or even conceptual knowledge for that matter.
-Learning-by-doing focuses on making you act on the knowledge gained, thereby increasing the retention rates greatly, as the mind is put to work more rigorously in that environment, and practical know-how is tested with a constant focus on learning as well as application part.
+Learning-by-doing focuses on making you act on the knowledge gained, thereby increasing the retention rates greatly, as the mind is put to work more rigorously in that environment, and practical know-how is tested with a constant focus on learning as well as an application part.
 In traditional approaches in learning, learners are expected to learn and cram instructions, but their actual learning in a real environment is not tested.
 VR training bridges that gap quite unequivocally.
 Even AR learning experience helps to address this with great success rates.

 3. Providing an intensive and immersive learning experience

 Providing an immersive experience is at the heart of any VR training experience, and while you learn in the VR environment it becomes really critical as to how immersed a user is in the learning experience.
-This is also applicable for use in entertainment industry for example, wherein customers are provided access to interactive VR experiences.
+This is also applicable for use in the entertainment industry for example, wherein customers are provided access to interactive VR experiences.
 You can connect with the customers more effectively in a VR environment wherein they are allowed to explore various aspects of the story which you are trying to tell.
 It could be the way you develop your products, and how you take into considerations various aspects in the product lifecycle (for e.g. the impact made on the lives of the people) with certain rules and procedures in place while allowing them to explore inner realities, or it could be some other story which you are trying to portray.
-The catch is the ‘storytelling’ experience and the level of details which is directly correlated with the level of effort you put in creating that the experience exclusively for the learners or customers.
+The catch is the ‘storytelling’ experience and the level of detail which is directly correlated with the level of effort you put in creating that the experience exclusively for the learners or customers.